If you’re bored with your fences, or it barely serves its purpose, what’s stopping you from building yourself a new one?

 - Ask Yourself Why

-All projects require a reason as to why you plan on building them.
+All projects require a reason as to why you plan on implementing your DIY fencing ideas.
 To determine the style and material you are going for, you need to ask yourself why you need to do it.
 Is it for security purposes?
 Have you always wanted a white picket fence covering your entire property?
 Do you have dangerous dogs to keep in check?

 These are some of the questions that you should think about as a property owner.
 The project must fit its purpose.